Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 They want a brand “experience,” they want authenticity.
 It follows, then, that having a message that resonates with these consumers, and staying authentic to that message, is one of the few ways to break into the cutthroat fashion industry as a small brand…

-So, before you sketch your first rendering, ask yourself these important questions:
+So, before you sketch your first rendering and get ready to start your clothing company, ask yourself these important questions:

-- What identity do I want my clothing brand to project?
+- What identity do I want my clothing brand or clothing line to project?

-- What can customers get from my clothing brand that they can’t get anywhere else?
+- What can customers get from my clothing brand or clothing line that they can’t get anywhere else?

-- What makes my clothing unique?
+- What makes my clothing line unique?
 Is it high-end?

 - What is the most important part of my customer’s experience?